GUIDED DAY TOUR

 Type of terrain and conditions

-• Our primary focus will be to spend 90% of the day off-piste exploring the side and backcountry of Furano and other ski resorts (Asahidake, Kamui, Tomamu, Pippu, Sahoro).
-Other backcountry touring requests for the Tokachidake, Furanodake, and Kurodake areas are available upon request.
+Our primary focus will be to spend the day off-piste exploring the side and backcountry of Furano and other ski resorts (Asahidake, Kamui, Tomamu, Pippu, Sahoro).
+Other backcountry touring requests for the Tokachidake, Furanodake, and Kurodake areas are available upon request and dependant on the groups skill level.

 Avalanche Safety Equipment